James Lindsay of Crawford (died 1395/6): Ancestry

 James Lindsay was the only son of Sir James Lindsay, 8th Lord of Crawford, by his cousin Egidia, daughter of Walter, High Steward of Scotland, and half-sister of Robert II.
 The first known proprietor of Crawford, Lanarkshire was William Lindsay of Ercildoun (died c.
 1200), Justiciary of Lothian 1189–98, and a party to the Treaty of 1174.
-By his wife Marjory, daughter of Henry, Prince of Scotland, and sister of William the Lion, he had three sons, Sir David of Crawford (died 1214), Justiciary of Lothian, Sir Walter of Lamberton, and William of Luffness.
-Sir David married Aleonora de Limesay, coheiress of the barons of Wolverley.
+By his wife Marjory, daughter of Henry, Prince of Scotland, and sister of William the Lion, he had three sons, Sir David de Lindsay of Crawford (died 1214), Justiciary of Lothian, Sir Walter of Lamberton, and William of Luffness.
+Sir David married Alice or Aleonora de Limesay or de Limési, coheiress of the barons of Wolverley.
 His son, also named Sir David, and also in 1235 Justiciary of Lothian, was on his death in 1241 succeeded by his brother Sir Gerard, on whose death in 1249 the estates passed to his sister Alice de Lindsay, wife of Sir Henry Prinkeney of Northamptonshire.
 In 1297 the Scottish estates, including Crawford, were bestowed by the Scottish nation on Sir Alexander de Lindsay of Luffness (fl.
 1283–1309), great-grandson of William de Lindsay of Luffness; grandson of Sir David Lindsay, Lord of Brenwevil and the Byres, Justiciary of Lothian 1242–9, and a party to the treaty of 1244; and son of Sir David, who was chamberlain of Scotland in 1255, and is supposed to have died in the crusades in 1268.
 Sir Alexander was also High Chamberlain of Scotland under Alexander III.
 He was one of the barons who in 1296 swore fealty to Edward I, but soon afterwards joined Wallace.
 On 9 July 1297 he, however, swore fealty to Edward, and at the same time became surety for Robert Bruce, Earl of Carrick.
 On 31 August 1298 he received the lands of James, late Steward of Scotland.
 Subsequently he, however, again joined the patriotic party, and he was one of those excepted by Edward in 13041470-14755 from the general pardon then proclaimed.
 He was one of the barons who in the convention of 1309 acknowledged Robert Bruce as sovereign.
 His son Sir David, described by Wyntoun as "true and of steadfast fay", was prisoner in the Castle of Devizes from April 1308 to November 1314, when he was exchanged.
 Sir David was one of the nobles who in 1320 signed the letter to the Pope asserting the independence of Scotland.
 In 1346 he was appointed Keeper of Edinburgh Castle, and in 1349 and again in 1351 he was sent as commissioner to England to treat for the ransom of David II.
 By his wife Mary, coheiress of the Abernethies, he had four sons: David, killed at the Battle of Durham in 1346; Sir James, 8th Lord of Crawford; Sir William of Byres; and Sir Alexander, father of Sir David, 1st Earl of Crawford.